SergiyBo1ko/IT1025_module10/README.md

 Python.png

-Logic visualization where i am comparing two numbers to see which is bigger (15 < 20, so y is bigger then we print message about it)
+Logic visualization where i am comparing two numbers to see which is bigger ( 15 < 20, so y is bigger then we print message about it )

-MyClass.png (Flower class UML-diagram)
+MyClass.png ( Flower class UML-diagram with attributes:color,fragrance,name and methods:wither,bloom,smell )